mankk0410/DS_PROJECT/README.md

 - y<sub>sr</sub> - average discharge or water level value

 For the sake of clarity, the project has been divided into 2 parts.
 The first part contains data processing and machine learning models for discharges - the file "BROK_part1_DISCHARGE(Q).ipynb".
-The second part concerns the modeling of water levels - the file "BROK_part2_WATER_LEVEL(H).ipynb".
+The second part concerns water levels modeling - the file "BROK_part2_WATER_LEVEL(H).ipynb".